-Container applications built with OpenFin arrive as an exe installer.
+Container applications arrive as an .exe installer.
 Simply double click to install.
 However, application logic (the HTML5) can still be hosted on the web, so that users gain access to updates without ever needing to re-install or press an “update” button - the same benefits as browser delivered applications.

-Here at ChartIQ, we’ve built a desktop application using OpenFin.
-The display is beautiful and performance is fast.
-Along the way we’ve developed architecture that addresses some of the common issues related to building desktop based HTML5 applications.
-Workspace capability and bus communications (to coordinate and pass information between windows) are being assembled in a library we have dubbed FinSemble.
-We plan to make this library available in the coming months for use by others who are building complex financial applications in HTML5.
+Our latest application integration product for the desktop, Finsemble, is built on top of a container for this reason.
+Along the way, we’ve developed architecture that addresses some of the common issues related to building desktop based HTML5 applications.
+Workspace capability and bus communications (to coordinate and pass information between windows) among many other advanced HTML5 features and functionality are being assembled into a library for users.

 A unique example of leveraging containers to extend an application can be found in Thomson Reuter’s Eikon product.
 Eikon is a powerful market data terminal that can be found on thousands of professional desktops.
 The core application is written in C++ but most UI components are written in HTML5 using the very container strategy we’ve described.